All Episodes

 There was no charter.

-Essentially attempting to develop software that could recognize something differentiated between alien, airliner, satellite, those kinds of things.
+We tried to hide our activities under General Irvingson's Star Wars program, the SDI program, essentially attempting to develop software that could recognize something, differentiate it between alien, airliner, satellite, those kinds of things.

-Those members were military officers.
+And those members were military officers.

-And we were a bunch of wild and crazy guys who were sincerely interested in looking at this phenomenon, but to not coax money out of presidents or services to really do anything with it.
+And we were a bunch of wild and crazy guys who were sincerely interested in looking at this phenomenon, but could not coax money out of presidents or services to really do anything with it.

 Why?